eoinwoods/continuous-delivery/dynamic-environment-provisionment.md

 ## Context

-Securities Operations IT utilises over 100 software engineers split across 15 global locations.
+Securities Operations IT utilises over a hundred software engineers split across fifteen global locations.
 The majority of effort spent by these teams is on two of the seven core application components.
 The software engineers are grouped into Feature teams, with each team working on its own prioritised piece of work with little or no common work across the teams; to all intents and purposes they work independently of each other.
 Each team typically works on two features at a time.

 We employ a [feature branch](http://martinfowler.com/bliki/FeatureBranch.html) model within the department with each feature segregated from the mainline until it is accepted (defined by the acceptance criteria for that feature) by our customers.